 I was in high school before I realized Betty Bowman had a name other than Roommate.
-“Roommate” was how my mother and her college roomie addressed each other their whole adult lives.
-They met their freshman year at the original campus of Wake Forest College and became immediate friends.
-They switched out their assigned roommates to live together and said, “hello, Roommate” to each other, not knowing the moniker would stick for life.
-While I knew Roommate from our regular trips to North Carolina growing up, it wasn’t until a few years ago that I came to understand the fullness of their relationship.
+That was how my mother and her college roommate addressed each other their whole adult lives.
+They met their freshman year at the old campus of Wake Forest College, became immediate friends, and switched out their assigned roommates to live together.
+While I knew Roommate from our regular trips to North Carolina, it wasn’t until a few years ago that I came to understand the fullness of their relationship.

-When Mom moved back to her hometown a decade ago, the roommates reunited with zeal.
-I moved here a few years later and got to spend more time with Roommate as well.
-A few years ago, when we launched the Streakin’ Deacon, a Wake Forest-themed motor home that crisscrossed the country visiting alumni, the roommates came along for the inaugural ride.
+When Mom moved back to her hometown a decade ago, the roommates reunited with zeal, and when I moved her a few years later, I got to spend more time with Roommate as well.
+A few years ago, when we launched the Streakin’ Deacon, a Wake Forest-themed motor home to crisscross the country visiting alumni, parents, students, and friends, the Roommates came along for the ride.

-They rode the bus with my team to the old campus, giggling like schoolgirls the whole way.
+They rode the bus with us to the old campus, giggling like schoolgirls the whole way.
 On the way home, I watched them post their photos and tag each other on Facebook.
 It was a special day for the roommates and for me.